Skip to content ↓

 History at Stocksbridge Junior School

 At Stocksbridge Junior School, every child is a historian.
-We want all our pupils to know that every time they engage in the study of History, they are thinking like a historian.
-We believe that by studying History, this helps them to understand how events in the past made things the way they are today; learning lessons from the past, not only teaches us about our own history, but it also develops society’s ability to avoid repeating the same mistakes and thereby creating a better future for all.
-Through the study of History, our pupils come into contact with other cultures and societies and gain a broader understanding of the world as it is today and their place within it.
+We want all our pupils to know that every time they engage in the study of history, they are thinking like a historian.
+We believe that by studying history, this helps them to understand how events in the past made things the way they are today; learning lessons from the past, not only teaches us about our own history, but it also develops society’s ability to avoid repeating the same mistakes and thereby creating a better future for all.
+Through the study of history, our pupils come into contact with other cultures and societies and gain a broader understanding of the world as it is today and their place within it.

 Intent

 Through our curriculum, we ensure that our children enter and leave a significant stage in their academic journey and social and emotional development, fully prepared for the next phase in their lives.
-It is our commitment that our children are accessing a curriculum that will meet and exceed the requirements of the National Curriculum through key concepts and ambitious end points.
+It is our commitment that our children are accessing a curriculum that will meet and exceed the requirements of the national curriculum through key concepts and ambitious end points.
 Every pupil, regardless of social disadvantage and SEND, is entitled to an ambitious curriculum.
 Where required, carefully designed support will identify and address gaps in knowledge and skills so that every child is successful.
-Our curriculum embodies our REACH ethos and has at its core the British Values.
+Our curriculum embodies our REACH ethos and, has at its core, British values.
 Our curriculum has been designed with the interest and needs of all of our pupils and our community and is unique to the pupils of Stocksbridge Junior School.
 It is designed to give every pupil an opportunity to develop their ability, nurture their talent and interests and express their thoughts and opinions.
 As well as learning about British history, they will learn about the history of the wider world and study those people who have had a significant impact in the past, but have also impacted the present and future.

 Implementation

-• Sources and Evidence
+• Sources and evidence

-• Cause and Consequence
+• Cause and consequence

-• Similarity and Difference
+• Similarity and difference

-• Historical Significance
+• Historical significance

-• Change and Continuity
+• Change and continuity

 • Interpretation

-A comprehensive, termly topic cycle focuses on specific periods of history where key knowledge and skills have been identified for each topic, to ensure progression in each year group across the school.
+A comprehensive, termly topic cycle focusses on specific periods of history where key knowledge and skills have been identified for each topic, to ensure progression in each year group across the school.
 By the end of Year 6, children will have a chronological understanding of British history to the present day.
 They will be able to draw comparisons and make connections between different time periods.

 These are interlinked with studies of world history from ancient times to the present day.

-Our History curriculum follows a history progression model, which ensures that key skills are revisited numerous times throughout the key stage and that these increase in complexity.
-This provides our pupils with opportunities to develop, revise and build upon their previous knowledge and skills throughout their time at Stocksbridge Junior School, enabling them to meet the National Curriculum attainment targets.
-Our pupils are encouraged to think and behave like historians, so we place emphasis the teaching of subject-specific, tier-three vocabulary to support their work.
+This provides our pupils with opportunities to develop, revise and build upon their previous knowledge and skills throughout their time at Stocksbridge Junior School, enabling them to meet the national curriculum attainment targets.
+Our pupils are encouraged to think and behave like historians, so we place emphasis on the teaching of subject-specific, tier-three vocabulary to support their work.

 Impact

 As our children move through school, they will learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 They will also be able to articulate their understanding with confidence.
-Outcomes in our pupils’ History exercise books, on their Seesaw journals and regular quizzes, will evidence a broad and balanced History curriculum and demonstrate the children’s acquisition of identified key knowledge.
+Outcomes in our pupils’ history exercise books, on their Seesaw journals and regular quizzes, will evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Emphasis is placed on analytical thinking and questioning which will help our children gain a coherent knowledge and understanding of Britain’s past and that of the wider world and they will be curious to know more about the past as they make the transition to secondary school.
 The work produced by our pupils will demonstrate that they are equipped with the historical skills and knowledge to enable them to continue their learning journey and be ready for adult life.

 Stocksbridge Junior School Curriculum for History